-According to Dr. Pamela Wilkins, an equine veterinarian at the University of Illinois, more than 90 percent of performance horses have gastric ulcers.
+According to Dr. Pamela Wilkins, an equine veterinarian at the University of Illinois, more than 90 percent of performance horses have ulcers.
+Stress is usually flagged as a factor – but how does stress cause ulcers in horses?

 Stress is much more than feeling a little upset.
 It causes the release of hormones in the body which cause all sorts of problems – in both horses and human.